 What is known of breeding is that Rainbow Sharks tend to favor October and November and wait for specific temperatures and day lengths.
 They are an oviparous species with the female laying the eggs and the male fertilizing them by spraying his milt.
 Eggs hatch within approximately a week and the resulting fry are free swimming.

 The eggs of the Rainbow shark should be kept in well-aerated water and should hatch within approximately a week.
-They will be free swimming fry from birth and should be fed on liquid fry food after their yolk sacs are depleted.
-Any fry that die should be removed from the aquarium immediately as their corpses may cause ammonia spikes.
+They will be free-swimming fry from birth and should be fed on liquid fry food after their yolk sacs are depleted.
+Any fry that dies should be removed from the aquarium immediately as their corpses may cause ammonia spikes.

 Providing the fry aquarium is large enough the Rainbow shark fry should be able to live together without any problems until they reach maturity which happens at about four inches in length.
 How many fry you will be able to raise to this stage is not known as records of home aquarium breeding all report failure.